 By Steve Beauregard

-He’s known for a wild and often erratic personal life, and he’s reportedly been the winner in some big cash games, however in the poker world, Layne Flack is most famously known for his incredible success in poker tournaments.
+He was known for a wild and often erratic personal life, and was reportedly a big winner in some big cash games, however in the poker world, the late Layne Flack is most famously known for his incredible success in poker tournaments.

 After all, while most poker legends have nicknames based on physical characteristics (Kid Poker, Puggy Pearson, and Jack “Treetop” Straus), or geographical-based monikers, (Texas Dolly and Amarillo Slim), Layne’s nickname was earned as a result of a couple of poker tournaments he had won.